backdrop/backdrop/README.md

 - [JetBrains](https://www.jetbrains.com/phpstorm/) for use of the PHPStorm IDE for development. *(Contact info@backdropcms.org for a license.)*
 - [GitHub](https://github.com) for collaboration and code management tools.
-- [Travis-CI](https://travis-ci.org/) for continuous automated testing.
+- [ZenCI](https://zen.ci/) for continuous automated testing and sandbox testing.

 User Guide
 ----------